Email Us Today! contact@umonics.sg

 Cognitive Skills – Building Thinking and Problem-Solving Abilities

-Play-based learning in the early childhood science classroom fosters the development of cognitive skills in preschoolers.
+Play-based learning fosters the development of cognitive skills in preschoolers.
 Through hands-on activities and interactive play, preschoolers engage in critical thinking, problem-solving, and decision-making processes.
+Activities like sorting objects, identifying patterns, and making predictions during experiments stimulate cognitive abilities, enhancing logical reasoning and scientific thinking.
+Additionally, open-ended play with building blocks or puzzles nurtures spatial awareness, creativity, and problem-solving ability.

 Social and Emotional Skills – Nurturing Collaboration and Empathy

-Play-based learning in the early childhood science classroom provides opportunities for preschoolers to develop important social and emotional skills.
-Engaging in group activities, role-playing, and cooperative play allows them to interact with their peers, practice communication skills, and develop empathy.
+Play-based learning provides opportunities for preschoolers to develop social and emotional skills.
+Engaging in group activities, role-playing, and cooperative play allows interaction with peers, practicing communication skills, and developing empathy.
+Collaborative play fosters teamwork, conflict resolution, and understanding others’ perspectives.
+Furthermore, it encourages expression of emotions, self-regulation, and confidence building.

 Language and Communication Skills – Enhancing Verbal and Non-Verbal Expression